TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/26 - Ezekiel/Ezekiel 22/Ezekiel 22.6.md

 ---

-Behold, the princes of Israel, every one according to his power, have been in thee to shed blood.
+Behold, the princes of Israel, everyone according to his power, have been in you to shed blood.